 As with every Letter in The English Alphabet, The Letter T has two versions in the written form.
 These two versions are called: The Upper-Case and The Lower-Case.

 The Upper-Case T looks like this:

 Notice that the main difference between The Upper-Case and The Lower-Case T is the size and that the top bar is lowered a bit (similar to The Letter F.) You will find that this is the same for quite a few Letters in The Alphabet.

 The Letter T

-(Notice!!! – Though the picture to the right, is of a train, and the word “Train” does, in fact, start with The Letter T, it is not a good example for the pronunciation of The Letter T, because, when combined with The Letter R, The Letter T actually sounds like The Ch Combination.)
+(Notice!!! — Though the picture to the right, is of a train, and the word “Train” DOES, in-fact, start with The Letter T — it is NOT a good example for the pronunciation of The Letter T. This is because, when combined with The Letter R, The Letter T actually sounds like The Ch Combination.)

-As you learn English, you will notice that The Letter T is often combined with The Letter H. When this happens, it is pronounced in two different ways.
-The Voiced and Un-Voiced Th Sound
+As you learn The Common Tongue of The English Language, you will notice that The Letter T is often combined with The Letter H. When this happens, it is pronounced in two different ways.
+The Voiced and Un-Voiced Th Sound.

 The Voiced Th Sound

 (You will learn more about this in a later lesson)